Can you make my content bring traffic?

 Goal: What action do you want the reader to take?
 Share it?
 Like it?
 Re-Tweet?
 Leave a comment?

-If your post does not have a purpose, then you’re wasting your effort.
+If your article does not have a purpose, then you’re wasting your effort.
 Finally, make sure that you are enjoying your interactions in social media.
 If you’re not having fun, others probably aren’t either!
 The perfect blog post is hard to miss it when you see it!